sidneyshafer/JS_DSA/readme.md

   * This function should accept two vertices, `vertex1` and `vertex2`.
   * The function should reassign the key of `vertex1` to be an array that does not contain `vertex2`.
   * The function should reassign the key of `vertex2` to be an array that does not contain `vertex1`.
+* **Removing a Vertex**
+  * The function should accept a vertex to remove
+  * The function should loop as long as there are any other vertices in the adjacency list for that vertex.
+  * Inside of the loop, call our `removeEdge()` method with the vertex we are removing and any values in the adjacency list for that vertex.
+  * Delete the key in the adjacency list for that vertex.

 ----